in top 5%

 UC Los Angeles

-And not too surprisingly, the University of Michigan rounds out the top five.
+UC Berkeley and UCLA are little surprise in the third and fourth slots, nor is the University of Texas rounding out the top 5.
 All, as you’ve probably noticed, are state universities.

 U Southern California*